-Antonio Percassi is the President of Atalanta Bergamasca Calcio, the most important football team in Bergamo and the province since 1907, the year it was founded.
+Antonio Percassi is the President of Atalanta Bergamasca Calcio, the most important football team in Bergamo and its province since 1907, the year it was founded.

-With 52 championships played in the A series, Atalanta B.C. is the club that has participated the greatest number of times in Italian football championships disputed among the city teams that are not regional capitals.
-For this reason it is considered the “Queen of Provincial Championships”.
+With 56 championships played in Serie A, Atalanta B.C. is the club that boasts the highest number of participations in the top Italian football league among the non-capital city teams of the Region.
+For this reason, it is considered the "Queen of the small towns."

 In the 1987-1988 season, the team won the “Coppa delle Coppe” semifinals.

-On 2nd June 1963, Atalanta’s name was written in the record books of the Coppa Italia national championship: in the finals played at the San Siro stadium, Turin was beaten 3-1 thanks to a hat-trick from the Bergamo native Domenghini (in that final game an impressive 7 out of the 11 players on the field for Atalanta were from Bergamo).
+On 2nd June 1963, Atalanta’s name was written in the record books of the Coppa Italia national championship.
+In the finals played at the San Siro stadium, Atalanta beat Turin 3-1 thanks to a hat-trick from the Bergamo native Domenghini (in that final game an impressive 7 out of the 11 players on the field for Atalanta were from Bergamo).

-In 1949 Atalanta won the “Ragazzi” category, clinching its first Italian title in the youth sector and marking the beginning of the team’s growth and introduction of some talented players.
+In 1949 Atalanta won the “Ragazzi” category, clinching its first Italian title in the youth sector and marking the beginning of the team’s growth and the introduction of some talented players.
 The black & blue club has always demonstrated its commitment to youth football activities.
-In the late fifties, Atalanta’s managers felt the need to make consistent investments in young people, giving rise to an authentic breeding ground with its own organizational structure independent from that of the first team.
-Young men from outside the region began arriving in Bergamo, and the club understood the importance of supervising them in their private lives as well, entering into an agreement with the “Youth Home” which actually became a second home for many boys in the training camp.
-This is the same youth league where Antonio Percassi, followed years later by his son Luca, received his education in football.
+In the late fifties, Atalanta’s managers felt the need to make consistent investments in young people, creating a breeding ground with an organizational structure independent from that of the first team.
+Young men from outside the region began arriving at Bergamo, and the club understood the importance of supervising them in their private lives as well, entering into an agreement with the “Youth Home” which became a second home for many boys in the training camp.
+The same youth league where Antonio Percassi, followed years later by his son Luca, received their football education.

-A defender with a good physique, the not yet eighteen Antonio Percassi, in the 1970-1971 season of the B series, made his debut on the first team.
-He debuted in the top flight series in the 1972-1973 championship.
-The young Percassi become a pillar of Atalanta’s defensive line, disputing seven seasons wearing the black & blue jersey.
+A defender with a good physique, Antonio Percassi, in the Serie B series season 1970-1971, made his debut on the first team.
+He debuted in Serie A in the 1972-1973 championship.
+The young Percassi became a pillar of Atalanta’s defensive line and played seven seasons wearing the black & blue jersey.

 Antonio Percassi returned to the helm of Atalanta Bergamasca Calcio on 4th June 2010, when he acquired a majority stake in the club.